lam1623/node-docker/README.md

-- **build.sh**: Este archivo es un script (proporciona el contenido si deseas una explicación más detallada).
+- **build.sh**: This file is a script (provides the content if you want a more detailed explanation).
-- **docker-entrypoint.sh**: Script de punto de entrada para el contenedor Docker.
+- **docker-entrypoint.sh**: Entry point script for the Docker container.
-- **Dockerfile**: Archivo de configuración para construir la imagen del contenedor Docker.
+- **Dockerfile**: Configuration file for building the Docker container image.
-- **README.md**: Este archivo.
-Proporciona información sobre el proyecto y su uso.
+- **README.md**: This file.
+It provides information about the project and its usage.

-## Descripción
+## Description

-Aquí puedes proporcionar una descripción más detallada de tu proyecto y lo que hace.
-Incluye cualquier contexto relevante.
+Here you can provide a more detailed description of your project and what it does.
+Include any relevant context.

-## Instrucciones de Uso
+## Usage Instructions

-A continuación se detallan los pasos para clonar el repositorio, construir la imagen del contenedor y ejecutarlo:
+Below are the steps to clone the repository, build the container image, and run it:

-1. Clona este repositorio: `git clone [https://github.com/lam1623/node-docker](https://github.com/lam1623/node-docker/)`
+1. Clone this repository: `git clone [https://github.com/lam1623/node-docker](https://github.com/lam1623/node-docker/)`
-2. Navega al directorio del proyecto: `cd node-docker`
+2. Navigate to the project directory: `cd node-docker`

-### Construcción y Ejecución del Contenedor
+### Building and Running the Container

-3. Compila la imagen del contenedor: `./build.sh` (proporciona más detalles sobre este paso si es necesario)
+3. Build the container image: `./build.sh` (provide more details about this step if necessary)
-4. Ejecuta el contenedor: `docker run -it lam1623/node:10.24.1`
+4. Run the container: `docker run -it lam1623/node:10.24.1`

-## Personalización
+## Customization

-Si deseas realizar alguna personalización, puedes ajustar el contenido del Dockerfile y el archivo build.sh según tus necesidades.
-Asegúrate de entender las implicaciones de los cambios que realices.
+If you wish to make any customizations, you can adjust the content of the Dockerfile and the build.sh file according to your needs.
+Make sure to understand the implications of the changes you make.

-## Contacto
+## Contact

-Si tienes preguntas o comentarios, no dudes en contactarme:
+If you have any questions or comments, feel free to contact me:
-- Nombre: Lino Alfonso
+- Name: Lino Alfonso
-- Correo electrónico: lleisdier.alfonso@gmail.com
+- Email: lleisdier.alfonso@gmail.com